collabnix/redisplanet/docker/Getting_Started_with_Docker-Redis-Go.md

 ## Prerequisites

-- your local machine, you’ll need to have the following installed on your machine:
+- Your Local Development Environment

-   - Docker - this will be needed to run a local instance of redis, if you already have a redis service then Docker is not needed.
+   - Docker Binaries installed, up and Running
-   - Go version 1.12+ - We’ll be using Go modules to manage our project’s dependencies
+   - Go version 1.12+
-   - A text editor such as Visual Studio Code
+   - Text editor such as Visual Studio Code

 ## Install Redis Using Docker Locally